TheJelmega/prog-lang/design/README.md

 - Field references
 - Parenthesized place expressions
 - Any call (function and operator) that results in a place expression
-- Any propery resulting in a place expression
+- Any property resulting in a place expression

 #### Assign expressions